rwynn/monstache-site/src/config.md

 This option may be passed on the command line as ./monstache --direct-read-namespace test.foo --direct-read-namespace test.bar

+By default, Monstache maps a MongoDB collection named `foo` in a database named `test` to the `test.foo` index in Elasticsearch.

 For maximum indexing performance when doing alot of a direct reads you will want to adjust the refresh interval during indexing on the destination Elasticsearch indices.
 The refresh interval can be set at a global level in elasticsearch.yml or on a per index basis by using the Index Settings or Index Template APIs.
 For more information see [Update Indices Settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-update-settings.html).